uestc-liuyijing/uestc-liuyijing.github.io/content/en/home/recent_news.md

   columns: '2'
 ---

-* One paper was published in IEEE TMI 2023.
+* Our paper "Trusted Clustering Based Federated Learning in Edge Networks" has been published in IEEE Transactions on Mobile Computing (IEEE TMC), 2025.

-* One paper has been accepted by ICASSP 2023.
+* Our paper "A Survey of Integrating Generative Artificial Intelligence and 6G Mobile Services: Architectures, Solutions, Technologies and Outlooks" has been published in IEEE Transactions on Cognitive Communications and Networking (IEEE TCCN), 2025.

-* One paper was published in IEEE TPAMI 2022.
+* One paper "Efficient Federated Learning in Wireless Networks With Incremental Model Quantization and Uploading" has been published in IEEE Transactions on Network Science and Engineering, 2025.

-* One paper has been accepted by ACCV 2022.
+* One paper "Adaptive Clustering-Based Straggler-Aware Federated Learning in Wireless Edge Networks" has been published in IEEE Transactions on Communications, 2024.